Morrow-Zhang/BIOMI4300_Amplicon_Project-/data/README.md

 - **01_QualityTrimming/**
   Contains filtered and trimmed FASTQ files after quality control.

----

 ## Notes

 - Files larger than 50 MB are not committed to GitHub according to repository guidelines.
-- Raw FASTQ files are stored locally or on the server and may not be included in the repository.